activeloopai/deeplake/docs/source/Htypes.rst

 - Each sample in a tensor of ``polygon`` htype is a list of polygons.
 - Each polygon is a list / array of points.
-- All points in a sample should have the same number of co-ordinates.
+- All points in a sample should have the same number of co-ordinates (eg., cannot mix 2-D points with 3-D points).
 - Different samples can have different number of polygons.
 - Different polygons can have different number of points.

 :blue:`Creating a polygon tensor`